Vincit/objection.js/doc/includes/API.md

 Converts the JSON object from the database format to the internal format.

+There are a couple of requirements for the implementation:

+    1. This function must be pure.
+It should't have any side effects because it is called from "unexpected" places (for example to determine if your model somehow transforms column names between db and code).

-This function must be able to handle any subset of model's properties coming in.
+    2. This function must be able to handle any subset of model's properties coming in.
        You cannot assume that some column is present in the `json` object as it depends on the select statement.
 There can also be additional columns because of joins, aliases etc. This method must also be prepared for null values in _any_ property of the `json` object.

 ##### Arguments